Fast and Continuous Detection of Single Microwave Photons via Photo-assisted Quasiparticle Tunneling to a Superconducting Island

-The quarter-wavelength grAl resonator preceding JC provides impedance matching at $\nu \approx \SI{10}{\GHz}$ from the detector input to the junction.
-The photon to quasiparticle conversion efficiency reaches unity when the resonator coupling rate $\kappa_c$ matches the PAT absorption rate through JC.
-We previously demonstrated an efficiency exceeding 80\%~\cite{Stanisavljevic2024} in a single junction device, and a comparable result was recently obtained with a double quantum dot~\cite{Oppliger2025}.
-For a junction coupled to a single mode resonator, the PAT rate scales with the junction conductance and the Franck-Condon factor $\lambda^2 \exp(-\lambda^2)$, where the dimensionless light-matter coupling constant $\lambda = \sqrt{\pi Z_c/R_K}$ depends on the ratio between the mode’s characteristic impedance $Z_c$ and the quantum of resistance $R_K = h/e^2$.
+For a junction coupled to a single mode resonator, $\kappa_j$ scales with the junction conductance and the Franck-Condon factor $\lambda^2 \exp(-\lambda^2)$, where the dimensionless light-matter coupling constant $\lambda = \sqrt{\pi Z_c/R_K}$ depends on the ratio between the mode’s characteristic impedance $Z_c$ and the quantum of resistance $R_K = h/e^2$.
 The Franck-Condon factor for elastic tunneling is simply $\exp(-\lambda^2)$.
 Large $\lambda$ therefore enhances the PAT-to-elastic rate ratio and suppresses associated dark counts; our grAl resonator achieves $\lambda=0.63$.
 The converter junction, realized via triple oxidation, has a normal-state resistance of \SI{6.4}{\Mohm}.
 The other modes in the circuit, including the higher order modes of the converter resonator and the modes of the Cooper pair transistor, also induce a dynamical Coulomb blockade and reduce the PAT rate.
-Including all these effects, as detailed in the Supplementary Material, we evaluate a PAT rate of $\kappa_j \approx 2\pi\times\SI{10}{\MHz}$, below the coupling rate, which we estimate to $\kappa_c \approx 2\pi\times\SI{70}{\MHz}$.
-This rate mismatch limits the quantum efficiency around 50\%, suggesting that further engineering could improve performance.
+Including all these effects, as detailed in the Supplementary Materials~\cite{SM}, we evaluate a rate of $\kappa_j \approx 2\pi\times\SI{10}{\MHz}$, below the coupling rate, which we estimate to $\kappa_c \approx 2\pi\times\SI{70}{\MHz}$.
+This rate mismatch limits the quantum efficiency around $4\kappa_c\kappa_j/(\kappa_c+\kappa_j)^2\approx 50\%$, suggesting that further engineering could improve performance.

 The quasiparticle generated by the PAT process flips the island's charge parity from even to odd.
 This parity switching suppresses the critical current of the SCPT, changing its microwave impedance, thus shifting the resonant frequency of the readout resonator.
 The resonator, also made of grAl, is designed to have a smaller light-matter coupling strength around $0.2$ and a resonant frequency near \SI{5.2}{\GHz}.
 The two SCPT junctions, JR and JD, have normal-state resistances summing up to \SI{136}{\kohm}.
 The island, fabricated from a thin (\SI{15}{\nm}) aluminum layer, has an enhanced gap to suppress quasiparticle poisoning through JR and JD, which connect to thicker Al leads~\cite{Aumentado2004}.